Conflux-Chain/go-conflux-sdk/api.md

 ```
 SignEncodedTransactionAndSend signs RLP encoded transaction "encodedTx" by
 signature "r,s,v" and sends it to node, and returns responsed transaction.
-ClientOperator is interface of operate actions on client

 ### type Contract